sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 The assembled plastid genome was initially annotated using DOGMA [@wyman2004automatic].
 Being an interactive web application, it is not convenient for automated annotation.
 The software MAKER [@campbell2014maker] is not interactive and is designed for automated annotation, and we used it to annotate the white spruce plastid using the Norway spruce plastid genome [NC_021456, @nystedt2013norway] for both protein-coding and non-coding gene homology evidence.
 The parameters of MAKER are show in supplementary Table\ S2.
 The inverted repeat was identified using MUMmer [@kurtz2004versatile], shown in supplementary Figure\ S3.

 The assembled plastid genome was aligned to the Norway spruce plastid using BWA-MEM [@li2013aligning].
-Coverage and identity of these alignments were calculated using the script `samskrit-identity` (<https://github.com/sjackman/samskrit>).
 The two genomes were compared using QUAST [@gurevich2013quast] to confirm the presence of the annotated genes of the Norway spruce plastid in the white spruce plastid.

 Methods used to assemble the mitochondrial genome
 ------------------------------------------------------------